awaescher/StageManager/ReadMe.md

 This is an experimental approach to bring the macOS [Stage Manager](https://support.apple.com/en-us/HT213315) to Microsoft Windows.

+> **Important:** This is a prototype and a feasibility study - I am not actively developing this project at the moment but I'd be happy to review and merge pull requests.

 ![Stage Manager](media/StageManager%20Basics.gif)

 This prototype groups applications by their process.
 By switching between so called "scenes" on the left, Stage Manager hides other windows and the desktop icons, helping you to focus.